 Ever wonder how to make a Turk’s Head Knot Coaster?
 A flat Turk’s Head Knot is perfect for rope coasters and trivets.
-I’ll show you how to tie a Turk’s Head Knot with this DIY coaster tutorial, step by step instructions and a video tutorial
+I’ll show you how to tie a Turk’s Head Knot with this DIY coaster tutorial, step-by-step instructions, and a video tutorial.

 And I’ve seen the joke floating around the internet that goes something like this “Why buy it for $5 when you can make it with $90 of craft supplies.”
 Guilty as charged…sometimes.

-But, for those of us who need to have something to keep their hands busy while traveling or watching ‘Game of Thrones’ (counting down the days to the season premiere…in May 2017!?) or just because we like to make things, the ‘crafter’ hat is one we gladly wear.
+But, for those of us who need to have something to keep our hands busy while traveling or watching ‘Game of Thrones’ (counting down the days to the season premiere…in May 2017!?) or just because we like to make things, the ‘crafter’ hat is one we gladly wear.
 That “Hey, I bet I can do that!” crafter who loves a challenge is the one who saw these Turk’s Head Coasters & Trivets in a charming little shop in New York last month and came home determined to use a flat Turk’s Head Knot to make DIY coasters and trivets.

-Now lest you think that these lovely knots take some sort of knotting expertise, I can attest that they don’t.
+Now, lest you think that these lovely knots take some sort of knotting expertise, I can attest that they don’t.
 While I was a Girl Scout many, many moons ago (and actually won some award for selling great quantities of cookies because I hit up all the sailors on the ship my dad served on), my knotting know-how began and ended with the making of a sit-upon during a camping trip on a beach on the island of Saipan with the largest coconut crabs my 7th-grade eyes had ever seen.

 Not surprisingly, that camping trip was my last camping trip.
 (Have you ever seen a coconut crab?
 If not, check them out here and then tell me having these critters outside of your tent when you had hit the latrine in the middle of the night wouldn’t have scarred you!)